English Language Requirements

 If you wish to give yourself an informal test in English try this test.
 This will help you to gauge your level of ability in English.

-The University of Glasgow which valdiates Our BTh and MTh also make such provision for international students.
-See here for more information.
+The University of Glasgow which validates our BTh and MTh courses also makes such provision for international students (see here for more information).

 However, if you require such pre-sessional training in English, as a non-Scottish resident, you will have to make provision of this yourself and apply for a visa to study English through the UKVI.
-The Seminary is unable to offer you a place until your English is at the appropriate level, and all students are expected to achieve a IELTS score of 6.5 prior to entrance.
+The Seminary is unable to offer you a place until your English is at the appropriate level, and all students are expected to achieve an IELTS score of 6.5 or B2 from one of the other SELT providers prior to entrance.

 For more information see the International Students’ Handbook.